 Intangible aspects

-Benefits also come from the company’s image, brand, and company values.
-They are more difficult for us to quantify.
-Each customer usually provides a different perspective.
+Benefits also come from the company’s image, brand, and values.
+These factors contribute to the overall customer value proposition, but they can be more difficult to quantify than product attributes.
+Each customer usually provides a different perspective on the weight they assign to these intangible aspects.

 Some people don’t just look at product attributes.
-They also look at the brand.
+They also consider the brand and the customer value it represents.
 For example, they may see several t-shirts of the same design and quality.
-But, since it didn’t come from a famous fashion house, they didn’t buy it.
+But since they didn’t come from a famous fashion house (which might represent luxury or exclusivity to them), they didn’t perceive the same level of customer value and, therefore, didn’t buy it.

-In other cases, consumers only buy products from certain companies because they have similar values.
-For example, they only buy environmentally friendly products, which are by their principles and values.
+In other cases, consumers only buy products from certain companies because they share similar values.
+Here, the customer value proposition is heavily influenced by the company’s alignment with the customer’s principles.
+For instance, they might only buy environmentally friendly products, which are based on their principles and values, because they see a higher customer value in these products due to the environmental benefits.

 Price